 What Type of Water Should You Use?

-Money trees may not respond well to tap water, especially from municipal sources.
+These trees may not respond well to tap water, especially from municipal sources.
 Municipal tap water is typically treated with chlorine and other chemicals to make the water safe for human consumption.
 These chemicals and other minerals can be harmful to plants.
 Use distilled water or reverse osmosis filtered water to water money trees.
-Well-water is usually safe to water with but can also contain concentrated minerals (from the Earth) that can cause harm.
+Well-water is usually safe to water with, but it can also contain concentrated minerals (from the earth) that can cause harm.

 Money trees need moderate to high humidity due to their native wetland habitat.
 Keeping the relative humidity at 50% or higher is sufficient.
 Set the potting container on a tray of wet pebbles to increase the humidity if you live in an arid environment.

-Moving a money tree to the outdoors—for example, on a porch or patio—will require some time for it to adapt.
+Moving a tree to the outdoors—for example, on a porch or patio—will require some time for it to adapt.
 Start by moving the tree to warmer areas indoors and eventually to the outdoors over a period of several days.
-This prevents them from going into a state of shock.
+This prevents it from going into a state of shock.

 Fertilize every two weeks during spring and summer with a balanced liquid fertilizer diluted to half of the recommended amount on the package.
 Using half the concentration will reduce the risk of using an excessive amount of fertilizer that can burn the leaves and cause other problems.
 A few fertilizer granules sprinkled on top the soil will fertilize more gradually compared to liquid fertilizer solutions.

 The fall and winter months may cause some die-back to occur, and the tree's leaves will yellow and fall off.
 This is completely normal; the plant just recognizes that sunlight and temperature conditions aren't ideal for growth, and it is simply going through a yearly phase.
 Watering and fertilizing needs to be reduced during dormancy.